Pgoel95/Electrical-vehicle-insights/README.md

   observed in reducing carbon emissions through increased use of electric vehicles.
 - The average price suggests that many of the electric vehicles are likely to be from well-known manufacturers offering advanced features, higher battery capacities and better performance.
+- Many electric vehicles in Washington State are equipped with substantial battery capacities, making them suitable for daily commuting and medium-distance travel.
+Overall, reducing the need for frequent recharging.